myamout/ZooBackup/README.md

 7. Turn off Mongo using `sudo -i service mongodb stop`.
 Make sure to exit the mongo shell first with `Crtl + D`

 # Install and Setup Elasticsearch
+- Note that before you begin you need to make sure you have at least Java 8 installed
 1. Run the script `sudo ./installdbs.sh` to install Elasticsearch
 2. Start Elastic by running: `sudo -i service elasticsearch start`
 3. Create the animals index and mapping by using the command: